DoniaGasmii/hazard-detection-project/utils/data_labeling/README.md

   2. Run each class‑specific model to generate predictions.
   3. Merge predictions into a **unified multi‑class YOLO dataset**.
   4. Manually review and fix incorrect labels.
-  5. Retrain the unified model and repeat the loop, querying only the most valuable samples.
+  5. Retrain the unified model and repeat the loop, **querying only the most valuable samples (the best next samples needed to improve the model will be the new pool)**.

 This approach speeds up labeling, reduces human effort, and ensures higher quality data by combining **automated pseudo‑labeling** and **human‑in‑the‑loop correction**.